Art, Museums

 Entrance to the Village of Vétheuil in Winter, 1879 by Claude Monet

-Poppy Field in a Hollow near Giverny, 1885 by Claude Monet
+Poppy Field in a Hollow Near Giverny, 1885 by Claude Monet

 Lighthouse Walk at Biarritz, 1906 by Joaquín Sorolla y Bastida